German finance minister: expansive policies may have laid foundation of next crisis

 "Talking about further stimulus just distracts from the real tasks at hand."

-"We, therefore, do not agree on a G20 fiscal stimulus package as some argue in case outlook risks materialise."
+"We, therefore, do not agree on a G20 fiscal stimulus package as some argue in case outlook risks materialize."

 "The debt-financed growth model has reached its limits.
 It is even causing new problems, raising debt, causing bubbles and excessive risk taking, zombifying the economy".